HackerWolfie/HackerWolfie/README.md

 ### 🐾 About Me

 Hi there!
 I'm a Computer Science engineering student with a passion for cybersecurity, hacking, and all things tech.
-Currently building my skills to become an **ethical hacker** which is my dream 🌟💻
+Currently building my skills to become an **ethical hacker**, which is my dream 🌟💻

 I’m constantly learning, building, testing and breaking (ethically).
-I love exploring how systems work, how they can be abused and how to defend them.
+I love exploring how systems work, how they can be abused, and how to defend them.
 Cybersecurity isn’t just my career goal — it’s something that truly brings me joy.

 Welcome to my space — it's still growing, just like me 🚀